Graph Neural Networks with convolutional ARMA filters: Experiments

-Fig.~\ref{fig:train_time} shows the training times of the GNN model configured with GCN, Chebyshev, Cayley, and ARMA layers.
-The Chebyshev filters computes powers of $\L$ to reach higher-order neighborhoods, which translates in slow multiplications with (almost) dense matrices.
-On the other hand, the ARMA layer exploits sparse operations that are linear in the number of nodes in $\L$ and can be trained in a time comparable to the simple GCN architecture.
-Finally, CayleyNet is slower than the other methods, due to the complex formulation based on the Jacobi iterations.
+Fig.~\ref{fig:train_time} shows the training times of the GNN model configured with GCN, Chebyshev, CayleyNet, and ARMA layers.
+The ARMA layer exploits sparse operations that are linear in the number of nodes in $\L$ and can be trained in a time comparable to a Chebyshev filter.
+On the other hand, CayleyNet is slower than other methods, due to the complex formulation based on the Jacobi iterations that results in a high order polynomial.